ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

-## 2023-02-08
+## 2023-02-09
 ### The Good Thing
-Got through two RP Certified Nutrition Coach modules and started a third.
+Andrew and Sheila arrived for their weekend visit!
 ### What It Means to Me

 ### What It Says about Me